listinvest/GoLancer/README.md

  6. Deliver binary and `public.pem` to target machine
  7. Wait for binary to be executed on target machine (see below)
 	 1. Once the encryption has completed, a POST request will be made to the web-address defined in step 4
+	 2. If the connection fails or no web-server is defined, then the key will be stored on the target machine as `golancer-e.key`
- 8. Grab AES key from POST request made to your web-server
+ 8. Grab AES key from POST request made to your web-server, or from the target machine if no webserver was defined (or connection failed)
 	 1. Copy key to file named `golancer-e.key` (Make sure file is written with ANSI encoding)
  9. Decrypt AES key
 	 1. `./GoLancer -a ` (Make sure the file is in the same directory as GoLancer binary)